joseedson18/financial-control-app/DEPLOY_UPDATED.md

 1. Confirm `render.yaml` is present at the repo root (Render will auto-detect it).
 The backend service now references `backend/Dockerfile` from the repository root, ensuring the package layout is preserved during the build.
+2. In the Render dashboard, create two services with the names in the YAML: `financial-control-backend` (Docker) and `financial-control-frontend` (static).
+Render will auto-wire URLs between them using the `fromService` entries.
-2. Set the minimum environment variables in Render:
+3. Set the minimum environment variables in Render (the YAML will pre-create most keys):
-   - `SECRET_KEY` (long random string)
+   - `SECRET_KEY` (auto-generated on first deploy unless you override)
    - `ADMIN_EMAIL` / `ADMIN_PASSWORD` **or** `ADMIN_USERS_JSON`
-   - `FRONTEND_URL` (Render will auto-fill from the static site if both services are deployed together)
+   - `FRONTEND_URL` or `FRONTEND_URLS` if you need to whitelist multiple origins
-3. On deployment, Render will build the image with Python 3.11, install `backend/requirements.txt`, copy the `backend/` package, and launch `uvicorn backend.main:app --host 0.0.0.0 --port ${PORT}`.
+4. On deployment, Render will build the image with Python 3.11, install `backend/requirements.txt`, copy the `backend/` package, and launch `uvicorn backend.main:app --host 0.0.0.0 --port ${PORT}`.
-4. If you need to run locally using the same container definition, execute:
+5. If you need to run locally using the same container definition, execute:

 ```bash
 docker build -f backend/Dockerfile -t financial-control .